La Puente, California

-La Puente (Spanish for "The Bridge") is a city in east Los Angeles County, California, United States.
-The city had a population of 38,062 at the 2020 census and is approximately 20 mi east of downtown Los Angeles.
+La Puente (Spanish for "The Bridge") is a city in the San Gabriel Valley of Los Angeles County, California, United States.
+The city had a population of 38,062 at the 2020 census and is approximately 15 mi east of Los Angeles.

 History

 La Puente sits on land that was originally part of Rancho La Puente, a Mexican era rancho granted in 1840.
 The area had already been named La Puente by Juan Crespí during the 1769 Portolá expedition.

 The original inhabitants of the area now occupied by the city of La Puente were the Tongva lived in a village called Awingna, which linguists translate as "abiding place."
 The Awingna chief Matheo (who also held sway over several other nearby villages) was baptized at Mission San Gabriel in 1774.